edgeleap/omni/readme.md

 ### About

-Omni is your side-kick copilot for git.
-It enriches your git history automatically and ensures nothing is missed in the knowledge graph of your git project.
-For every git action you or your agent makes, Omni compounds the history knowledge graph.
-For every subsequent action you make, your agentic AI will be able to reason with compounding clarity.
+Omni is a copilot for git.
+It automatically enriches your commit history into a knowledge graph.
+Every git action you or your agent makes compounds that graph.
+The more you use it, the sharper your AI's reasoning becomes.

 ### Why Omni

-1. Since Omni works in its own context window, more like a sub-agent, you avoid consuming context window bandwidth on git and enrichment.
-(For CLI, IDE, Agent, CI/CD)
+1. Omni runs in its own context window — a dedicated sub-agent — so your main agent never wastes tokens on git housekeeping and enrichment.
+Works across CLI, IDE, Agent, and CI/CD.
-2. Omni has a higher enrichment quality benchmark than any skill + MCP rig that you can set up on your own.
-Omni is the result of a vast amount of proprietary research and thousands of hours of A/B testing to achieve the highest possible enrichment benchmark in the industry.
-Since enrichment compounds, essentially your codebase will become better over time by using Omni.
+2. Omni outperforms any skill + MCP rig you can build yourself — backed by proprietary research and thousands of hours of A/B testing.
+Because enrichment compounds, your codebase improves automatically over time.
-3. Prune your PRs: group commits that belong in one commit.
-Go from 100s of commits to 10 razor-sharp commits, or go from a messy refactor to multiple commits that belong together.
-(Git worktrees support coming soon)
+3. Prune your PRs: collapse 100s of commits into 10 razor-sharp commits, or split a messy refactor into clean, logical chunks.
+(Git worktree support coming soon.)

 ### Supported Operating Systems